BLOG DESTINATIONS GEAR & REVIEWS ABOUT & CONTACT

 I’ve really found it hard to fault the tyres themselves, so my biggest gripe is actually reserved for Mitas’ marketing department.
 Originally, these tyres were named “E07+”, which already caused confusion with the ‘standard’ E07 model.
 And then there’s the variance in the way the product name is displayed across retailers.
 Variants include “E07+”, “E07 +” and “E07 plus”, complicating a Google search for the tyre.

-Mitas seems to have belatedly realised this and going forward the tyre will be known as “Enduro Trail+”.
-Of course, this solves the first name-confusion issue, while continuing the others.
-And further complicating the mix, as the E07+ has been around for several years and customers are familiar with it, retailers have been designating the tyres “E07+ Enduro Trail” to avoid confusion.
 This nomenclature nightmare contrasts with the excellent product engineering that’s gone into making these tyres.
 Assuming no further name changes, the market should eventually settle on its understanding of what’s what.
-But it does mean you have to look around a lot more when shopping for this tyre.
+But it does all mean you'll have to look around a lot more when shopping for this tyre because of the different ways it will be listed.

 The other issue I've come across more recently is the limitations of these tyres in sandy conditions.
 They aren't completely useless if you hit a sandy patch on a trail, but I wouldn't take them anywhere near deep sand.
 The angle of the chevron tread pattern which gives these tyres their road manners can also cause a little fishtail effect if you ride fast through softer areas.
 If you're not ready for it, this can of course be a little disconcerting.
 At slow speeds, I've been able to power and paddle my way through a few deep patches with a fully-loaded bike, but it wasn't elegant.